 So, I went to Google.

 “How to do web design for non-designers,” I searched.

-I scanned slowly down the page (well, not the whole page—probably just the first 3 or 4 results) until I landed on a link that looked promising.
+I slowly scanned the search results page.
+Well, not the whole page—probably just the first three or four results—until I spotted a link that looked promising.

-Oh, and—imagine that–Figma, who published the blog, happens to sell this exact software.
-I clicked from the blog post onto the homepage to learn more.
+Oh, and—imagine that—the blog I clicked on, was published by Figma.
+A company that just happens to sell this exact software.
+I clicked from the blog post to the homepage to learn more.

-As I scanned the page, reading about features and benefits, a realization slowly crept into my brain.
+As I scanned the page, reading about Figma’s features and benefits, a realization slowly dawned.

-Although I spend a big part of my life researching and mapping out this process from the perspective of our clients and their businesses, the act of doing it myself feels so obvious and natural that my own buyer journey didn’t even feel like a conscious act.
+I spend a big part of my life researching and mapping out this process from the perspective of our clients and their businesses.
+And yet, my own buyer journey happened so naturally, stepping into it didn’t even feel like a conscious act.